 2.1.3.
-Planning Decisions Committee Submissions
+Internal Development Approvals-Planning Decisions Committee Submissions

-Prior to the consideration of any Committee Business Report at a meeting of the Planning Decisions Committee, parties to an application shall be invited by the Chair to make a verbal submission.
-In determining the order of submissions, the Chair shall first invite the applicant or their representatives to submit, followed by formal objectors.
+Prior to the consideration of any Committee Business Report at a meeting of the Internal Development Approvals Planning Decisions Committee, members of the public parties to an application shall be invited by the ChairpersonChair to make a verbal submission.
+In determining the order of submissions, the ChairpersonChair shall first invite the applicant or their representatives to submit, followed by formal objectors and finally any other interested persons.

-All submitters accepting the invitation to address the meeting shall make submissions in accordance with these guidelines (or a variation of these guidelines as determined by the Chair at their sole discretion).
+All submitters accepting the invitation to address the meeting shall make submissions in accordance with these guidelines (or a variation of these guidelines as determined by the ChairpersonChair at their sole discretion).

-- Speak for a maximum of five minutes; - Direct their submission to the Chair; - Confine their submission to the planning permit under consideration; - If possible, explain their preferred decision in relation to a permit application (refusing, granting or granting with conditions) and set out any requested permit conditions. - Reflect on prior submissions, avoid repetition and refrain from restating matters that have already been raised; - Not ask questions or seek comments from Councillors, applicants or other submitters; - If speaking on behalf of a group, explain the nature of the group and how the submitter is able to speak on their behalf.
+- Speak for a maximum of five minutes: - Direct their submission to the ChairpersonChair; - Confine their submission to the planning permit under consideration; - lf possible, explain their preferred decision in relation to a permit application (refusing, granting or granting with conditions) and set out any requested permit conditions. - Reflect on prior submissions, avoid repetition and refrain from restating matters that have already been raised Avoid repetition and restating previous submitters; - Refrain from askingNot ask questions or seeking comments from the Councillors, applicants or other submitters; - If speaking on behalf of a group, explain the nature of the group and how the submitter is able to speak on their behalf.